Executive Team and Staff

-Tricia is a Senior Project Manager on the Working to Improve Sickle Cell Healthcare (WISCH) and Improving Hearing Screening and Intervention Systems (IHSIS) projects.
+Tricia is an Associate Director for the Working to Improve Sickle Cell Healthcare (WISCH) and Improving Hearing Screening and Intervention Systems (IHSIS) projects.
 She also serves as a Operational Lead for NICHQ's Children and Youth with Special Health Care Needs (CYSCHN) focus area.
 Prior to joining NICHQ, Tricia served as a Senior Project Developer for a partnership between the Tourette Syndrome Association and U.S. Centers for Disease Control and Prevention.
 Tricia received a BS in Biology from Boston College and a MS with a concentration in Maternal and Child Health from Harvard School of Public Health.

 Elaine Fitzgerald, DrPH, MIA, CLC

-Elaine is an Associate Project Director who oversees NICHQ's perinatal work.
+Elaine is a Project Director who oversees NICHQ's perinatal work.
 She came to NICHQ with nearly fifteen years of experience in domestic and international healthcare working in operations, program design, grant management, and quality improvement.
-Elaine was recently awarded her Doctorate in Public Health in Maternal and Child Health from Boston University School of Public Health.
+Elaine was awarded her Doctorate in Public Health in Maternal and Child Health from Boston University School of Public Health.

 Cindy Hutter, MBA